jolavo/photo-portfolio/.github/issue_template.md

 - [ ] ...

 ## Description
-Add the all the descriptions here for this issue
+Add all the descriptions here for this issue

 ## Screenshot
 Add screenshots here if needed